ahsanzubair172/Docker-cheat-sheet/README.md

 Overview
 --------

 This repository hosts a Docker Command Cheat Sheet deployed via GitHub Pages.
-The cheat sheet is designed as an interactive web page using Chart.js, providing an easy-to-read reference for common Docker commands.Access the live site at: [Docker Cheat Sheet](https://ahsanzubair172.github.io/Docker-cheat-sheet/)
+The cheat sheet is designed as an interactive web page using HTML, providing an easy-to-read reference for common Docker commands.
+Access the live site at: [Docker Cheat Sheet](https://ahsanzubair172.github.io/Docker-cheat-sheet/)

 Features
 --------